KDr2/kdr2.net/source/redis-leveldb.rst

 Introduction
 ---------------------

-Redis-LevelDB is a redis frontend to google's leveldb: Use leveldb as a Redis-Server.
+Redis-LevelDB is a redis-protocol compatible frontend to google's
+leveldb: Use leveldb as a Redis-Server.

 You can get it from https://github.com/appwilldev/redis-leveldb .